 - A. Same Geographic Area Recall/Recall to a Permanent Position.
-If an employee is certified from a layoff list and is offered a permanent position in the geographic area from which he/she demoted in lieu of layoff or was laid off, he/she shall have one (1) right of refusal.
+If an employee is certified from a layoff list and is offered a permanent position in the geographic area from which they are demoted in lieu of layoff or was laid off, they shall have one (1) right of refusal.
 Upon a second refusal, however, the employee's name will be removed from the layoff list in that geographic area. - B. Different Geographic Area Recall/Recall to a Permanent Position.
-If an employee is certified from a layoff list and is offered a permanent position in a different geographic area from which he/she demoted in lieu of layoff or was laid off, he/she shall have one (1) right of refusal.
-Upon a second refusal, which must be more than fifteen (15) day period shall not have his/her name removed from the list.
-An employee who has other refusals during this fifteen (15) day period shall not have his/her name removed from the list.

-- C. An employee appointed to a permanent or seasonal position from a layoff list shall be removed from all layoff lists for that classification. - D. Moving expenses will not be paid by the Agency for any moves associated with displacement, demotion in lieu of layoff, or return from a layoff list.
+If an employee is certified from a layoff list and is offered a permanent position in a different geographic area from which they are demoted in lieu of layoff or was laid off, they shall have one (1) right of refusal.
+Upon a second refusal, which must be more than fifteen (15) day period shall not have their name removed from the list.
+An employee who has other refusals during this fifteen (15) day period shall not have their name removed from the list. - C. An employee appointed to a permanent or seasonal position from a layoff list shall be removed from all layoff lists for that classification. - D. When an employee is laid off because of being separated from state service per Section 3(B)(4) of this Article, moving expenses will be paid once by the Agency, except for recall of employees transferred outside State government due to intergovernmental transfer.
+In other words, moving expenses will be reimbursed only when an employee has in fact, left State service and is called back from the layoff list to a geographic area other than the one in which they were laid off.
+Moving expenses will not be paid by the Agency for any other moves associated with displacement, demotion, or return from a layoff list.